hembabu78github/Clinical_NLP_Asymmetric_Networks/README.md

 This project is created as part of developing a solution to mitigate LLM hallucinations in Clinical settings using Asymmetric Agentic Networks.
+Version 1.0 is the code for sample of data.
+You can reach hembabu78@gmail.com to get code base for a live project.